For the news and views you might have missed

 Privatization is about making a profit, whether it’s utilities, war or education.
 In states where access to public water has been privatized, the average cost of water to the public is 30% higher.
 The cost of handling waste water is on average 60% higher in those states.
 No bid contracts or lack of contracts with private enterprise during the Iraq war and little or no oversight by the government caused cost overruns to soar.
 We have so little money for education in this country that I wonder sometimes what private companies are thinking when they establish charter schools.
 Do they honestly believe that there is a profit margin in public education to be garnered?
 Schools are underfunded as are all other institutions and agencies that are under the umbrella of the Federal government with the exception of the military/industrial/corporate complex.
 Funding for Federally mandated programs such as our public schools have dwindled over the last sixty years due to the fact that in the 1950’s, 80% of all taxes were paid by large corporations.
 Now, in 2009, that number has dwindled to 12-15%.
 For example, in 2008 Goldman Sachs paid an effective tax rate of 1% and yet $40M was paid in bonuses to the CEO.

 The balance of public school funding is paid by the middle class and we can only pay so much.
 With every tax cut and credit provided to large corporations and wealthy individuals, we lose, our children lose, valuable dollars that are desperately needed.
 Meanwhile, there is a glut of money at the top and it has nowhere to go.
-All of those billions of dollars have instead gone into Wall Street or been re-invested in other countries and this phenomenon is partially to blame for the crisis that we have had to live through over the last 1 ½ years.
-Institutions that are part of the public domain such as schools do not enjoy the capitol that was available 40-50 years ago.
+All of those billions of dollars have instead gone back into Wall Street or worse, used for political power and additional personal gain.
+This phenomenon is partially to blame for the crisis that we have had to live through over the last 1 ½ years.
+Institutions that are part of the public domain, such as schools, do not enjoy the capitol that was available 40-50 years ago.

 When I was attending public school in Los Angeles, we had new books every year, pleasant buildings that were clean, well-lit and safe, nutritious hot meals at lunch, playgrounds with all of the equipment that one would need, physical education classes to keep us fit, art, music and well maintained grounds.
 This is similar to what a private school offers today.
 A student during that time received a good education and could go from a public school into any university.
 You didn’t need to attend a private school to gain access into the best schools in the United States.
 You were on equal footing with your counterparts.
 That is not the case now and it has to do with money.